backstage/backstage/packages/test-utils/api-report.md

 import { ErrorApi } from '@backstage/core-plugin-api';
 import { ErrorApiError } from '@backstage/core-plugin-api';
 import { ErrorApiErrorContext } from '@backstage/core-plugin-api';
+import { EvaluatePermissionRequest } from '@backstage/plugin-permission-common';
+import { EvaluatePermissionResponse } from '@backstage/plugin-permission-common';
 import { ExternalRouteRef } from '@backstage/core-plugin-api';
 import { FetchApi } from '@backstage/core-plugin-api';
 import { IdentityApi } from '@backstage/core-plugin-api';